Class-Imbalanced Graph Learning without Class Rebalancing: Introduction

 \section{Introduction}

-Node classification is one of the most fundamental tasks in graph learning with many important real-world applications such as fraud detection~\cite{akoglu2015graph}, social network analysis~\cite{tang2010community}, and cybersecurity~\cite{song2022graph}.
-Graph Neural Networks (GNNs) have shown remarkable success in various graph mining tasks based on their powerful representation learning capability.
+Node classification stands as one of the most fundamental tasks in graph machine learning, holding significant relevance in various real-world applications~\citep{akoglu2015graph,tang2010community}.
+Graph Neural Networks (GNNs) have demonstrated great success in tackling related tasks due to their robust representation learning capabilities~\citep{song2022graph,fu2021sdg}.
 However, real-world graphs are often inherently class-imbalanced, i.e., the sizes of unique classes vary significantly, and a few majority classes have overwhelming numbers in the training set.
-In such cases, GNNs are prone to be biased toward the majority classes and thus perform poorly on minority classes~\cite{chen2021renode,park2021graphens,shi2020drgcn,zhao2021graphsmote}.
+In \emph{Class-Imbalanced Graph Learning} (CIGL), GNNs are prone to suffer from severe performance degradation on minority class nodes~\citep{park2021graphens}.
+This results in a pronounced predictive bias characterized by a large performance disparity between the majority and minority classes.